noobaa/noobaa-operator/doc/connection-update.md

 Before running the command, verify:

-1. **New endpoint is valid**
+1. **New endpoint is valid** and reachable over the scheme you intend (remember that a scheme-less flag is normalized to `https://`).
 2. **Credentials are valid** for the new endpoint.
+3. **`--old-endpoint` matches existing stores** after normalization (same host/port and scheme as in the CR; `http` vs `https` matters).
-2. **No other stores use the new endpoint yet** for a different purpose.
+4. **No other stores use the new endpoint yet** for a different purpose.
 The command does not check for conflicts with existing connections that already point to the new endpoint.

 ## Annotations Reference